Pétanque World Championships

+The Pétanque World Championships are international pétanque competitions organized by the Fédération internationale de pétanque et jeu provençal (International Federation of Pétanque and Provençal Game), FIPJP).

 Overview

 The FIPJP Men's Triples World Championships were first held in 1959 in Spa, Belgium.
 Additional championship categories were subsequently added for young people (jeunes), women, and for precision shooting (tir de precision).
 In 2015, a Singles World Championship was added.